An EFT for anisotropic anti-ferromagnets: gapped Goldstones, pseudo-Goldstones, and phase transitions: The EFT

 Beside the continuous symmetry just discussed, a central role is played by two discrete symmetries: time reversal, $\mathcal{T}$, and a discrete rotation of $180^\circ$ in the plane where the spins lie, which we represent by $\mathcal{R}_\pi$.
 Both these transformations act on the spins by changing the direction of all of them.
 The order parameter thus changes sign under the separate action of $\mathcal{T}$ and $\mathcal{R}_\pi$, i.e.,

-Consequently, the theory must be invariant under their combined action, which leaves the order parameter unchanged.\footnote{In the literature, instead of the discrete rotation we are using here, one often finds a discussion involving the action of a translation by a single lattice site~\cite[e.g.,][]{Burgess:1998ku}, which effectively exchanges the two sub-lattices, $\mathds{A}$ and $\mathds{B}$.
-Here we prefer to phrase everything in terms of the rotation for two reasons: (1) it is better defined at long wavelengths, where one is insensitive to distances comparable to the lattice spacing, and (2) it allows for a unified description of ferromagnets and anti-ferromagnets, as we explain in Appendix~\ref{app:discrete}.} As we explain more in detail in Appendix~\ref{app:discrete}, from this viewpoint, ferromagnets and anti-ferromagnets share {the same symmetry breaking pattern}, ${\rm SO}(3) \times \mathcal{T} \to {\rm SO}(2) \times (\mathcal{T} \, \mathcal{R}_\pi)$.
-What discriminates them is the behavior of the magnetization, i.e. the spin density,. under either of these discrete symmetries.
-For a ferromagnet it changes sign under time reversal, while for an anti-ferromagnet it does not.
-Moreover, for a ferromagnet the background magnetization is non-zero, while for an anti-ferromagnet it vanishes.
-The EFT we present here is built in order to satisfy these requirements.
+Consequently, the theory must be invariant under their combined action, which leaves the order parameter unchanged.\footnote{In the literature, instead of the discrete rotation we are using here, one often finds a discussion involving the action of a translation by a single lattice site~\cite[e.g.,][]{Burgess:1998ku}, which effectively exchanges the two sublattices, $\mathds{A}$ and $\mathds{B}$, thus changing the sign of the order parameter}.
+Here we prefer to phrase everything in terms of the rotation for two reasons: (1) it is better defined at long wavelengths, where one is insensitive to distances comparable to the lattice spacing, and (2) we believe that, phrased this way, it allows for a unified description of ferromagnets and antiferromagnets, as we explain in Appendix~\ref{app:discrete}.
+The complete symmetry breaking pattern is then ${\rm SO}(3) \times \mathcal{T} \to {\rm SO}(2) \times (\mathcal{T} \, \mathcal{R}_\pi)$.
+The EFT we present here is built in order to implement this pattern.